Article updated on 2/5/2019

 NOT DISCLOSING/REPORTING DEBT

+Failure to disclose your debt could limit the amount of money you are able to borrow or even worse, keep you from qualifying for the most favorable rates.
 By looking at your loan file documentation such as bank statements or paycheck stubs, the underwriter will check for unreported debts not included in your credit report.
 Lenders want to know about every debt because they must assure that your finances meet loan standards.

 The bottom line: Disclose and report all of your debt.